Admin

 Automatically Request Approval

-Require all transactions to follow the approval workflow (auto-submission toggle) — when enabled, transactions are automatically submitted for approval as soon as all required fields are filled in or the transaction is marked complete, based on your account's submission rules.
-When disabled, someone must manually submit each transaction for approval.
+When on, transactions are automatically submitted for approval as soon as all required fields are filled in or the transaction is marked complete — based on your account's submission rules configured at /settings/transactions/submission_rules/edit.
+When off, someone must manually submit each transaction for approval.

 Sync Blocking Controls

-These two settings give you control over whether unapproved transactions can reach your external systems.
+Two separate toggles let you control whether unapproved transactions can reach your connected systems.

 Block Accounting Sync

-Require all transactions to be approved or rejected before syncing to accounting integrations — when enabled, unapproved transactions are hidden from the accounting sync view by default, preventing accidental syncing before approval is complete.
-If needed, a team member can still manually reveal and sync individual transactions.
+When enabled, unapproved transactions are hidden from the accounting sync view by default, preventing accidental syncing before approval is complete.
+If needed, your team can still manually reveal and sync individual transactions on a case-by-case basis.

 Block PMS Sync

-Require all transactions to be approved before syncing work orders to the PMS integration — this is a stricter control.
+This is a stricter control.
 When enabled, work orders cannot sync to your property management system at all until every related transaction split has been approved.
-Unlike the accounting sync setting, this restriction cannot be bypassed manually.
+Unlike Block Accounting Sync, this restriction cannot be bypassed manually.

 Configuring Approval Rules

-Approval rules define who must approve a transaction and under what conditions that rule applies.
-The system evaluates every rule against each incoming transaction and applies all matching rules simultaneously.
+Approval rules define who must approve a transaction and under what conditions.
+Each rule is evaluated independently when a transaction comes in, and all matching rules apply.

 Adding a Rule

-5. To add a second independent rule, select + Add rule in the next numbered section.
+2. To add a second rule, click + Add rule next to the next numbered rule slot.

 Optional Conditions

-Expand Optional Conditions within a rule to limit when that rule triggers.
+Expand the Optional Conditions section within a rule to restrict when that rule applies.
 Available conditions include:

-• Card group — the rule applies only to transactions made on cards belonging to a specific group.
+• Card group — the rule only triggers for transactions made with cards belonging to the specified group.

-• Property — the rule applies only to transactions associated with a specific property.
+• Property — the rule only triggers for transactions associated with a specific property.

-• Dollar amount — the rule applies only when the transaction amount meets a minimum threshold (for example, $80 or more).
+• Dollar amount threshold — the rule only triggers when the transaction amount meets the minimum value you set (for example, $80.00 or more).

-Card groups are organizational labels that associate users and cards by team, department, or region.
-When a transaction comes in, Topkey checks whether the card belongs to a group matching the rule's condition; if it does, that rule's approval requirements apply.
+Card groups are organizational labels that associate users and cards by team, department, or region — for example, "Maintenance," "Housekeeping," or "Northeast Region."
+When a transaction comes in, Topkey checks whether the card belongs to a group that matches a rule's card group condition.
+If it does, that rule's approval requirements apply to the transaction.

 Once a transaction is submitted for approval, designated approvers can take the following actions:

 • Approve — marks the approver's decision as approved.
-Once all required approvals in a step are collected, the workflow advances automatically with no additional action needed.
+Once all required approvals in a step are collected, the workflow advances automatically with no extra action needed.

 • Deny — rejects the transaction and cancels the entire approval process.
-Provide a reason so the cardholder understands what action to take.
+A reason should be provided so the cardholder understands why the transaction was rejected.
 The cardholder receives an SMS notification when their transaction is denied.

-• Cancel — available to the person who submitted the approval request.
-Withdraws the request while it is still under review and returns the transaction to a pending state.
-All approvers actively reviewing the transaction are notified of the cancellation.
+• Cancel — allows the person who submitted the approval request to withdraw it while it is still under review.
+The transaction returns to a pending state, and all approvers who were actively reviewing it are notified of the cancellation.

 • Bulk Approve — approves multiple transactions at once.
-All selected transactions must meet three requirements: they must be at the same step in the approval process, pending approval from the same person, and following the same approval workflow.
+To use bulk approve, all selected transactions must be at the same step in the approval process, pending approval from the same person, and following the same approval workflow.

 Notifications Summary

-Voided notificationWhen one member of an Anyone group approvesThe remaining members of that group
+Voided notificationOne member of an Anyone group has already approvedRemaining members of that group

 Frequently Asked Questions